lit/rfcs/rfcs/NNNN-lit-3.0.md

 - Require no code changes from developers using non-deprecated Lit 2.0 APIs
 - Drop IE support
 - Publish ES2021
-- Small cleanups (remove Lit pre-2.0 compatibility workarounds)
+- Remove APIs deprecated in Lit 2.0

 ### Non-Goals
 - Drop support for the Shady DOM polyfill